pism/pism.github.io/old/news/2016-02-04-outletcaptured_0116.md

 Morlighem et al (2014), are shown by this paper to represent major progress on item //(i)//.
 Items //(ii)// and //(iii)// are properties of the PISM continuum model, and item //(iv)// of its implementation as parallel-scalable software.
-Certainly all of these \"things that matter\" are improvable.
+Certainly all of these "things that matter" are improvable.
 More-complete stress balances and the use of inversion of present-day velocities will both be essential to improvements.
 The main idea remains, however: if the modeled flowing ice has the right bottom geometry, and if the dynamical model has certain